A landmark in Leicester's Cultural Quarter and truly the region's most unique venue

 The building has now been restored to its former glory, and as Athena retains its original art deco splendour, along with its reputation for being the leading venue within the region.

-As a landmark building situated within the cultural quarter of the city centre, Athena combines original features such as its exceptional acoustic insulation with state of the art technology, ideal venue for dinners, conferences, award ceremonies, shows, festivals, shows, exhibitions, weddings and more.
+As a landmark building situated within the cultural quarter of the city centre, Athena combines original features such as its exceptional acoustic insulation with state of the art technology, ideal venue for festivals, shows, exhibitions, cultural events and more.

 1930 style with modern technology